MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 If you are using local IIS web server, follow these steps.

-1. Make sure that IIS is installed and configured correctly.
+1. Make sure that IIS is installed correctly.
 For more information, see [IIS 8.0 Using ASP.NET 3.5 and ASP.NET 4.5](https://docs.microsoft.com/en-us/iis/get-started/whats-new-in-iis-8/iis-80-using-aspnet-35-and-aspnet-45).

     * Make sure that you install the correct version of ASP.NET on the server.
 Use the Web Platform Installer (WebPI) to install ASP.NET 4.5 (from the Server node in Windows Server 2012 R2, choose **Get New Web Platform Components** and then search for ASP.NET).